dylan-lang/binary-data/documentation/source/usage.rst

 to a Dylan symbol.
 Note that the binary value must be a numerical type so that the mapping is from an integer to a symbol.

-In this example, accessing the value of the field would return one of the symbols rather than the value of the :class:`<unsigned-byte>`:
+In this example, accessing the value of the field would return one of the symbols rather than the value of the :class:`<unsigned-byte>`.
+For mappings not specified, the integer value is used:

 .. code-block:: dylan